Ilhan Omar fires back after Trump's rally attack: 'This is my country'

 ILHAN OMAR'S DEMOCRATIC COLLEAGUE SAYS SHE 'DOESN'T BELONG' IN PARTY

-The two have sparred many times before: The president once called Omar “anti-Semitic” over her criticisms of Israel and AIPAC [a pro-Israel lobbying organization], which she accused of being “all about the Benjamins” and she has accused him of being a racist.
+The two have sparred many times before: The president has called Omar anti-Semitic over her criticisms of Israel and AIPAC [a pro-Israel lobbying organization], which she accused of being “all about the Benjamins” and she has accused him of being a racist.

 In 2016, then-Democratic presidential nominee Hillary Clinton narrowly won in Minnesota while Trump won three other battleground states: Pennsylvania, Wisconsin and Michigan.